New Feature Onboarding: How To Make Users Engage With Additions to Your Product

 Why is new feature onboarding important for SaaS companies?

-There are two main reasons why you should consider investing in onboarding flows for the new features you build.
+There are two main reasons why you should consider investing in user onboarding flows for the new features you build.

 1. Your features will become more user-friendly